Sapnil-Bhowmick/Ticket-System-FE/README.md

    - Chatbot
       - The landing page have a chatbot , where users can fill in the form and start asking queries
-      - These quseries are to be answered by the Default admn and team members
+      - These quseries are to be answered by the Default admin and team members

 # Demo Credentials